 We need an immigration policy that’s tough, fair, and practical.
 It needs to be tough on border security to prevent people from trying to smuggle guns, drugs, or people.
-It needs to be fair to taxpayers, and it needs to be a practical solution that will finally address the problem.
-In 2013, the Senate passed a package of comprehensive reforms that, while not perfect, went a long way toward making progress on all of these fronts.
-I’m a Leadership Member of the New Democrat Coalition, and we have backed a series of principles which must be included in a new comprehensive package of reforms.
-Unfortunately, obstruction from current Congressional leadership has prevented us from making real progress on this issue.
+We can make our border more secure with technology.
+We don’t need to build a wall that will waste billions in taxpayer dollars.
+We need an immigration policy that is both fair to taxpayers and to immigrants who come to America seeking a better life.
+And it needs to be comprehensive to provide for our workforce needs, to protect asylum seekers fleeing for their safety, to keep families together, and to keep Dreamers in the only home they’ve ever known.
+In 2013, the Senate passed a package of comprehensive reforms that, while not perfect, went a long way towards making progress on all of these fronts.
+We need comprehensive immigration reform, but obstruction from current Republican leadership has prevented us from making real progress on this issue.

 We must also continue to improve border security and streamline the border crossings that facilitate billions of dollars in cross-border commerce.
-I worked with other members of San Diego’s Congressional delegation -- both Democrats and Republicans -- to secure $221 million in funding for the border crossing between San Diego and Tijuana that regional business leaders called San Diego’s top priority for job creation.
-The improved crossing will strengthen border security and create thousands of jobs by improving the flow of trade and commerce.
+I worked with other members of San Diego’s Congressional delegation — both Democrats and Republicans — to secure $741 million in funding for the border crossing between San Diego and Tijuana that regional business leaders called San Diego’s top priority for job creation.
+And during this session of Congress, we unveiled the PedEast facility at the San Ysidro Port of Entry, which will increase inspection capacity for the tens of thousands of pedestrians who travel across the U.S-Mexico border each day.
+The entire delegation of San Diego-area members of Congress worked on a bipartisan basis to secure funding for the facility, which will strengthen border security and create thousands of jobs by improving the flow of trade and commerce.